 Syosset is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Syosset’s overall crime rate is lower than average for the country.

-Syosset is a very ethnically-diverse town.
+Syosset is an extremely ethnically-diverse town.
 The people who call Syosset home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Syosset residents report their race to be White, followed by Asian.
-Important ancestries of people in Syosset include Irish, German, Russian, and Polish.
+Important ancestries of people in Syosset include Italian, Irish, German, Polish, and Russian.

 The most common language spoken in Syosset is English.
-Other important languages spoken here include Chinese and Korean.
+Other important languages spoken here include Chinese and Langs. of India.